 Read more about second offense drunk driving in Nevada.

-In any case, everyone has a right to a DMV hearing to contest a DUI license revocation.
-DMV hearings are similar to miniature trials where a criminal defense attorney can offer evidence and compel witness testimony.
-However, DMV hearings are even harder to win than criminal trials.
-The DMV judge just has to find some evidence that the defendant drove drunk or high.
+However, DMV hearings are even more complex to win than criminal trials.
+The DMV judge just has to find some evidence that you drove drunk or high.
 This is a much lower burden than in criminal court, where the court has to find proof beyond a reasonable doubt.

 Legal References

 - Clark County Code 14.60.190 – Full Attention to Driving.
 It is unlawful for any person to operate a motor vehicle upon a highway without giving full time and attention to the operation of the vehicle.
 Las Vegas Municipal Code 11.22.010 – Full time and attention.
 A person shall, when operating a vehicle, give his full time and attention to the operation of the vehicle.
 Washoe County Code 70.3877 – Careless driving.
 1. It is unlawful for any person to drive a motor vehicle in careless disregard of the safety of person or property on a public road or highway or on premises to which the public has access.
 2. A violation of this section constitutes careless driving.
 North Las Vegas City Code 10.20.010 – Full time and attention.
 A person shall, when operating a vehicle, give his full time and attention to the operation of the same.
 See Nevada v.
 Eighth Judicial Dist.
-Court, (2000) 116 Nev.
-127, 994 P.2d 692.
+Court (Nev.
+2000) 994 P.2d 692.

 - Same.